thybag/PHP-SharePoint-Lists-API/readme.md

 Download the WSDL file for the Lists that you want to interact with, this can normally be obtained at:
     sharepoint.url/subsite/_vti_bin/Lists.asmx?WSDL

-Include the SharePointAPI in to your project and create a new instance of it.
+If you are using composer, just add thybag/php-sharepoint-lists-api to your composer.json and run install.

+    {
+        "require": {
+            "thybag/php-sharepoint-lists-api": "dev-master"
+        }
+    }

+If your not using composer, you can simply download a copy of the SharePointAPI files manually and include the SharePointAPI.php in to your project.

-The script requires a user account with access to the list in order to function.
+The script requires a user account with access to the list in order to function, which it will authenticate with using basic auth.

     $sp = new SharePointAPI('<username>', '<password>', '<path_to_WSDL>');